-The artichoke is a beauty.
+The beauty of the artichoke is seemingly never-ending.
 It may vary in color from honeydew to olive tinged with violet and mulberry.
 Its shape fluctuates from that of a cone to a perfectly round globe.
-The first artichoke of the spring is often bound into bunches, still attached to its stem with long languid leaves.
-The artichoke makes for a perfect table setting when put in a mason jar half-filled with water.
-Eventually it will open and display an intensely magenta thistle.
+The first artichokes of the spring is often bound into bunches, still attached to its stem with long languid leaves.
+This vegetable makes for a perfect table setting when put in a glass jar or rustic vase.
+Given some time, it will eventually blossom only to reveal an intensely magenta thistle.

-The best thing about the artichoke are its leaves, particularly when steamed with lemon and served warm in a bowl with olive oil.
+The best thing about the artichoke are its leaves, particularly when steamed with lemon and served warm in a bowl accompanied by extra virgin olive oil.

 Yoghurt with lemon and olive oil blend interestingly into a simple dip.
 True to the Italian kitchen tradition, a delicious dish depends upon the quality and choice of ingredients.
 Use yoghurt that is so thick, it stays on your spoon.
 Squeeze an organically grown lemon.
 Pick bright green dill.
 Look for a fruity yet mild extra virgin olive oil.
 Use a clove of fresh spring garlic.
 Select an especially good salt.
 The resulting combination of creamy citrus is a match for grilled or marinated vegetables – is made to be poured over lettuces as a salad dressing – and is meant to be served in a big bowl as a dip for breads.